sirupsen/napkin-math/README.md

 † This refers to network leaving your cloud provider, e.g. sending data to S3 from GCP or egress network for sending HTML from AWS to a client.

+‡ An additional per cache-fill fee is incurred that costs close to blob storage write costs (see just below).

 Furthermore, for blob storage (S3/GCS/R2/...), you're charged per read/write operation (fewer, large files is cheaper):